hpreston/nso-package-tacacs-auth/README.md

 commit
 ```

 Note that more than one TACACS host can be configured.
-The external authentication script will attempt to authenticate with the hosts in the order they are stored in the CDB.
-If a successfull authentication is achieved on a host, that host will be used for authorizing the user.
-If an attempt to authenticate to a host fails for any reason, the next host in the list will be tried.
+The external authentication script will attempt
+to authenticate with the hosts in the order they are stored in the CDB.
+If a successfull authentication
+is achieved on a host, that host will be used for authorizing the user.
+If an attempt to authenticate
+to a host fails for any reason, the next host in the list will be tried.
 If all hosts fail authentication, authorization is skipped, and the overall external authentication will fail.

-### Enabling External Authentication in `ncs.conf`
+### Enabling External Authentication
-NSO needs to be enabled to use/try external authentication within the `ncs.conf` file.
-This is done within the `<aaa></aaa>` configuration block, and requires two settings.

-1. `<enabled>true</enabled>`
-1. `<executable>scriptpath.py</executable>`
-    * The path used here must be the exact path to the `tacacs_ext_auth.py` script located within the packages directory.

-Here is an example of the relevant parts of the `ncs.conf` file.
+To enable external authentication the NSO base configuration defined in _ncs.conf_ must include an _<external-authentication>_
+definition under the _<aaa>_ configuration and provide path to the authentication executable.
+It also should provide
+order of authentication methods in case multiple methods are enabled, because the default order is different:

 ```xml
 <?xml version="1.0"?>